 Meadows has never spoken of her sire.
 Gangrel are notoriously poor at tracking their lineages due to the clan’s habit of abandoning recently-Embraced childer, and Meadows herself may well be ignorant of who granted her the Embrace.

 Meadows Embraced her first childe, Rocco Agnello, while little more than a neonate herself.
-He has gone on to become the senior-most hound serving under Sheriff Donovan.
+He went on to become the senior-most hound serving under Sheriff Donovan and met final death in the 2016 Battle of Mt.
+Carmel.
 Meadows Embraced two more progeny in the mid-’80s to help combat the Setites, whose influence greatly benefited from the crack epidemic.
 June and Cleo have had little contact with the Kindred of New Orleans and are believed to spend much of their time hunting serpents in the bayous.